hima-97/Ternary-Search-Tree/README.md

 Example:
 Passing the command `"insert goodbye"` will output:
-- `goodbye inserted, new count = 1`, if there was no "goodbye" in the TST upon inserting
+- `goodbye inserted, new count = 1`, if there was no "goodbye" in the TST before inserting
-- `goodbye inserted, new count = 3`, if there were two "goodbye" in the TST upon inserting
+- `goodbye inserted, new count = 3`, if there were two "goodbye" in the TST before inserting

 # Lookup Function